learning-zone/azure-basics/README.md

 #### Q. What do you mean by lookup transformation?
 #### Q. What is meant by the connected lookups?
 #### Q. What is meant by the unconnected lookups?
+#### Q. How many types of datasets are supported in Azure Data Factory?
+#### Q. How do you manage and store data in Azure, and what tools do you use?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>